 This interest can be further seen in the level of post interaction on Facebook.

-Council shared seven posts related to the survey from 29 August through to the 21 September 2023 which resulted in close to 11,000 people being reached and post engagement of 1,368, not counting the reach and engagement achieved on shared posts.
+Council shared 7 posts related to the survey from 29 August through to the 21 September 2023 which resulted in close to 11,000 people being reached and post engagement of 1,368 (not counting the reach and engagement achieved on shared posts).

-With regards to play spaces, the survey sought to understand usage patterns and influencing factors, the community demographic and playground locations, how this impacts on usage, strengths and weaknesses of individual play spaces and areas for improvement.
+With regards to play spaces, the survey sought to understand usage patterns and influencing factors, the community demographic and playground locations, how this impacts on usage, as well as strengths and weaknesses of individual play spaces and opportunities for improvement.